WE KICK OFF A HISTORICAL JOURNEY OF LANKA’S SCHOOL RUGBY THROUGH THE AGES

 Years from the 1950s-1990s

-S. Thomas’ and St. Joseph’s commenced rugby in 1955 and then other sides such as Wesley, Dharmasoka, Thurstan entered during the late 1950s.
+S,Thomas’ and St. Joseph’s commenced rugby in 1955 and then other sides such as Wesley, Dharmasoka, and Thurstan entered during the late 1950s.
 Zahira restarted rugby in 1957 and played its first inter-school game in 1958.
-Therefore from 1955, rugby became competitive again within the playing schools and although there was no official tournament, an unofficial champion was decided based on the best record during the season though it was never officially declared.
-From 1955-1957 it was Trinity that dominated rugby, winning all games in this period other than a drawn game against Royal in 1957.
+Therefore, from 1955, rugby became competitive again within the playing schools and although there was no official tournament, an unofficial champion was decided based on the best record during the season, though it was never officially declared.
+From 1955-1957, it was Trinity that dominated rugby, winning all games in this period, other than a drawn game against Royal in 1957.
 Royal dominated rugby from 1958-1959, remaining unbeaten and drawing two games with Trinity in 1958 and St Peter’s in 1959.
 Interestingly, Royal’s goal line was crossed for the first time in two years in 1959, by St Peter’s in their 6-all draw.

-In the 1970s, Royal and S. Thomas’ won most unofficial rugby championships, in addition to Trinity producing a couple of invincible sides.
-During the ‘70s, rugby was keenly contested and there was a points system in place in certain years during the early 1970s such as in 1972, when St Peter’s topped the points table to be declared champions.
-During the latter years, it was unofficial and it was not very clear who was the winner based on the seasonal win-loss record.
+In the 1970s, Royal and S.Thomas’ won most unofficial rugby championships, in addition to Trinity producing a couple of invincible sides.
+During the ‘70s, rugby was keenly contested, and there was a points system in place in certain years during the early 1970s, such as in 1972, when St Peter’s topped the points table to be declared champions.
+During the latter years, it was unofficial, and it was not very clear who the winner was based on the seasonal win-loss record.

-In the tournaments’ inaugural year, Royal and Trinity declined to participate as it meant they would have to reschedule their traditional fixtures.
-As a result, even though both schools had a better overall record, the league championship was won by S. Thomas’ – the Thomians having lost to Royal and Trinity, and Sathisara who were not in the A Division.
-Royal participated in the tournament in 1981, and won the championship even though they lost the Bradby to Trinity since the Trinitians did not participate in the tournament again.
+In the tournament’s inaugural year, Royal and Trinity declined to participate as it meant they would have to reschedule their traditional fixtures.
+As a result, even though both schools had a better overall record, the league championship was won by S. Thomas’ – the Thomians having lost to Royal and Trinity, and Sathisara, who were not in the A Division.
+Royal participated in the tournament in 1981 and won the championship even though they lost the Bradby to Trinity, since the Trinitians did not participate in the tournament again.
 The Thomians won the tournament again in 1982.
-In 1983, the Gratien Cup league tournament was discontinued and the league became unofficial again.
+In 1983, the Gratien Cup league tournament was discontinued, and the league became unofficial again.

-By the mid-1980s, Isipathana started producing some great teams during which time an annual knockout tournament was also introduced as the Premadasa Trophy.
-Isipathana was the first winner of that tournament in the inaugural year in 1985and went on to win the triple, which included the league, knockout and the sevens championship.
-During the late 1980s we saw the invincible sides that were produced by Trinity and Royal, and by the end of the decade S. Thomas’ started an unbeaten run in 1989, which was only ended in 1992.
+By the mid-1980s, Isipathana started producing some great teams, during which time an annual knockout tournament was also introduced as the Premadasa Trophy.
+Isipathana was the first winner of that tournament in the inaugural year in 1985 and went on to win the triple, which included the league, knockout and the sevens championship.
+During the late 1980s, we saw the invincible sides that were produced by Trinity and Royal, and by the end of the decade S.Thomas’ started an unbeaten run in 1989, which was only ended in 1992.

 2000’s

-During this period, all top teams were demoted to the lower division at least once such as St Peter’s, the 2002 champions, due to poor performances in 2003 ended up in the B Division in 2004.
+During this period, all top teams were demoted to the lower division at least once, such as St Peter’s, the 2002 champions, due to poor performances in 2003, ended up in the B Division in 2004.
 The Peterites came back to the A Division in 2005, securing third place and then becoming champions in 2006 and 2007.
 After a poor performance in 2004, Isipathana slumped to the B Division in 2005 and 2006, but came back to the A Division in 2007 and secured the runners-up position.
 After a disastrous season in 2005, Royal was in the B division in 2006, but was promoted to the A division in 2007.
-The Thomians were demoted to the B Division after a poor performance in 2011, but came back to the A division in 2014.
+The Thomians were demoted to the B Division after a poor performance in 2011, but came back to the A Division in 2014.

 Champion teams from each year

-Determining the champion sides within each year was challenging in many cases, where we needed to rely on newspaper articles which were sometimes contradictory.
+Determining the champion sides within each year was challenging in many cases, where we needed to rely on newspaper articles, which were sometimes contradictory.
 Therefore, we needed to review the results of each of the teams and then understand the context of the articles in some cases.
 In many cases, we spoke to some of the past players, obtained their scrapbooks, paper cuttings and validated the results published in the newspapers, college magazines of that year or other relevant articles.

-During the 1930s and early 1940s, our sources were certain college magazines from those years as well as some old articles that were found describing the years and the results, some of which were verified through the national archives and through other college publications such as the 50 years of Bradby or the Trinity Centenary magazine.
+During the 1930s and early 1940s, our sources were certain college magazines from those years, as well as some old articles that were found describing the years and the results, some of which were verified through the national archives and other college publications such as the 50 years of Bradby or the Trinity Centenary magazine.
 This is in addition to discussions that we had with some of the players from that era.

-Number of league titles for each school by decade (1932-2020)
+Number of Annual Championships and/or League titles for each school by decade